Commitment + Clinical Leadership = Better Outcomes

 How Does Brain Freeze Work?

 You take a bite of your creamy, delicious ice cream as you sit in the warm sun.
 It melts on your tongue, so you take another bite.
 Then another.
+You don’t notice that you’re eating your food faster than normal, and continue to enjoy your ice cream at a quick pace.

-What is Brain Freeze
+What is Brain Freeze?

 The science behind brain freeze